 Of course, construction workers often work at great heights and are not immune to fall accidents, either.
 However, they are more likely to get hurt in transportation accidents.
 Heavy equipment also poses a serious threat to construction workers.

 Transportation, refuse and recyclable workers

 Transportation comes in at the sixth most dangerous industry.
 This industry is largely driven by truck drivers, who suffered the largest number of fatal injuries in 2019, or 26 deaths for every 100,000 full-time employees.
-Truck drivers and other transportation workers are often expected to spend long hours on the road, so it makes sense that they face a higher risk of transportation injuries.
+Truck drivers and other transportation workers are often expected to spend long hours on the road, so it makes sense that they face a higher risk of transportation-related injuries.

 While refuse and recyclable workers are not necessarily always behind the wheel of a vehicle, they still face a higher-than-average risk of transportation accidents and injuries.
 These men and women work year-round, often regardless of dangerous weather conditions.
 In 2019, there were 44.3 deaths for every 100,000 full time employees.

 Despite having only 53,600 workers in 2019, there were 97.6 deaths for every 100,000 adjusted workers.
-Fatal accidents occur 28 times more often than in the average worker population.
+Fatal accidents occur 28 times more often in logging jobs than in the average worker population.
 Falling objects and trees are the two biggest threats to logging worker safety.
 Other industries that have high rates of fatalities include:

 While work injuries can happen to anyone at any time, you are more likely to suffer a serious or even fatal injury working in only a handful of industries.
 The period of time following a work accident can be confusing too, and victims and their families are often unsure of where to turn.
-The good news is that North Carolina’s workers’ compensation system provides benefits to injury victims, as well as temporary death benefits to family members who have lost loved ones.
+The good news is that the North Carolina’s workers’ compensation system provides benefits to injury victims as well as death benefits to family members who have lost loved ones.